Teaching Numbers & Counting to Preschoolers (Singapore)

 - Sort toy animals by size (big/small)

-- Sort shapes (circles, squares, triangles) then count how many of each
+- Sort shapes (circles, squares, triangles) and count how many of each

-Sorting teaches the foundations of data handling (graphs and charts in later maths) while reinforcing counting and comparison.
+Sorting builds the foundations of data handling — graphs and charts in later maths — while reinforcing counting and comparison.

 9. Pattern Making

-Patterns are the bridge between counting and algebraic thinking.
-Start with simple AB patterns and progress:
+Patterns bridge counting and algebraic thinking.
+Start simple and progress:

 - AB pattern: red, blue, red, blue, red, blue...